- 18/03/2026

 What is a Pilonidal Sinus?

-If a cyst is the pocket, a Pilonidal Sinus is the tunnel.
+If a cyst is the pocket, a pilonidal sinus is the tunnel.
+Understanding the difference is crucial for choosing the right pilonidal sinus and treatment plan.

-- Definition: A pilonidal sinus is a small tract or tunnel that connects the cavity under the skin to the surface.
+- A pilonidal sinus is a small tract or tunnel that connects the cavity under the skin to the surface.
+It often develops after a pilonidal cyst becomes infected and turns into an abscess (a painful buildup of pus).
+When this abscess ruptures or is drained, it leaves behind a permanent channel or sinus tract.

-- The “Pit” Factor: The hallmark of a sinus is the presence of “midline pits.”
+- The hallmark of a sinus is the presence of midline pits.
 These are tiny, pin-sized holes in the buttock crease.
 These pits act as the entrance for more hair to enter and the exit for infection to drain.

-- Key Characteristic: Unlike a cyst, a sinus is an open system.
-This means it frequently leaks pus, blood, or foul-smelling fluid, which can stain your undergarments.
+- Unlike a cyst, a sinus is an open system.
+This means:

 Key Differences at a Glance: